The Shipping Law Review: Colombia

 - providing ample scope for the subjects that could be taken to arbitration;

-- allowing parties to freely determine the rules of arbitration in cases where the Colombian state or any of its entities are not a party to the procedure;
+- allowing parties to freely determine the rules of arbitration if the Colombian state or any of its entities are not a party to the procedure;

 - allowing hearings to be carried out by electronic means; and

-- providing a maximum period of one year to carry out the proceedings, unless another time period is provided.3
+- providing a maximum period of one year to carry out the proceedings, unless another time frame is provided.3

-In relation to international arbitration, the new Law follows the basic parameters of the UNCITRAL Model Law on International Commercial Arbitration.4
+In relation to international arbitration, Law 1563/2012 follows the basic parameters of the UNCITRAL Model Law on International Commercial Arbitration.4

 iii Enforcement of foreign judgments and arbitral awards

 The shipbuilding industry is not well developed in Colombia.
-However, in recent years the industry has sustained significant growth resulting from the expansion of the local market for vessels used in offshore oil and gas projects, and for both defence and commercial purposes in inland waterways.
+However, there has been significant growth in the industry as a result of the expansion of the local market for vessels used in offshore oil and gas projects, and for both defence and commercial purposes in inland waterways.
 There is no specific piece of legislation dealing with shipbuilding contracts in Colombia; only Paragraph 2 of Article 1438 of the Code states that shipbuilding contracts, despite their commercial nature, will be governed by civil law rules.

 ii Contracts of carriage

 Colombia has not properly ratified any of the current international instruments, namely, the International Convention for the Unification of Certain Rules of Law relating to Bills of Lading 1924 (the Hague Rules), the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) and the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).
-However, to a certain extent, the country has purported to follow the parameters of the Hague Rules since the provisions of the Code on this subject were supposed to have been inspired by them.
-These provisions of the Code are applicable in particular to contracts of carriage of goods by sea ruled by Colombian law and to contracts for the carriage of goods through inland waterways (Article 28 of Law 1242 of 2008).
+However, to a certain extent, the country has purported to follow the parameters of the Hague Rules since the provisions of the Code on this subject were supposed to have been inspired by them.5 These provisions of the Code are applicable in particular to contracts for the carriage of goods by sea ruled by Colombian law and to contracts for the carriage of goods by inland waterways (Law 1242 of 2008, Article 28).

-A carrier, under Article 1624 of the Code, can exercise a lien over the cargo if freight has not been paid by either the shipper or the consignee.
+Under Article 1624 of the Code, a carrier can exercise a lien over the cargo if freight has not been paid by either the shipper or the consignee.
 The carrier can ask a judge to put the goods in a warehouse until the freight and any expenses are duly covered.

 There are certain details regarding multimodal carriage at the domestic level that should be highlighted.
 First, Colombia is a party to the Andean Community (CAN).
 This is relevant, since the CAN has enacted Decision 331 (partially modified by Decision 393), which deals with multimodal contracts, despite there not being an authoritative instrument at the international level that deals with this subject.
-In a decision of 3 September 2015, the Colombian Supreme Court took the view that said regulation must be applied even in cases when the maritime transport commences in a non-member country, so long as the destination port is in Colombia (as a member country of the CAN).
-In that specific case, the Court considered Decision 331 as modified by Decision 393 applicable to a situation where the place of origin of the cargo was in the United States and the place of destination was in Colombia.
-In our view, this opens a door for local judges to follow said parameter in other cases where either the origin or discharge is to be effected in Colombian territory.
+In a decision of 3 September 2015, the Colombian Supreme Court took the view that this regulation must be applied even if the maritime transport commences in a non-member country, so long as the destination port is in Colombia (as a member country of the CAN).
+In that specific case, the Court considered Decision 331 as modified by Decision 393 applicable to a situation in which the place of origin of the cargo was in the United States and the place of destination was in Colombia.
+In our view, this opens a door for local judges to follow this parameter in other cases where either the origin or discharge is to be effected in Colombian territory.

 iii Cargo claims